 Many of Women Painters West’s early members were among the great early California women artists including notables Mabel Alvarez, Kathryn Leighton, Elsie Palmer Payne and Donna Norine Schuster, whose works were featured in the Autry Museum of Western Heritage special exhibition Independent Spirits — Women Painters of the American West, 1890-1945.

-In recent years, Women Painters West has been comprised of some 250 professional women artists working in all mediums committed to the practice of art.
+In recent years, Women Painters West has been composed of some 200 professional women artists working in all mediums committed to the practice of art.
 Women Painters West includes among its members art instructors in all levels of art education.
 Many members exhibit individually in galleries, museums, and universities and have been recognized and honored nationally and internationally.
 Membership is by application and juried selection.

 As an educational and philanthropic association, Women Painters West has created a scholarship fund to award outstanding art students in the Southern California area to realize their academic and career potentials.
 In addition, our programs include philanthropic assistance to community art programs as well as enriching and enhancing members’ professional opportunities.These programs build on Women Painters West’s goal of assisting in the development of emerging artists throughout the community.